5-Examples-of-Profitable-Businesses-in-Colombia

 B2B services are not new to the business world, but Colombia is slowly becoming a hub for foreign tech startups to grow and prosper.

-Colombia is currently Latin America’s third largest provider of IT services and ranked as Latin America’s third largest tech hub by Startup Blink.
+Colombia is currently Latin America’s second largest provider of IT services and ranked as Latin America’s third largest tech hub by Startup Blink.
 With an array of B2B tech markets emerging in larger urban areas, improvements in Colombia’s commercial wireless communication services have made it easier for digital enterprises – particularly startups – to survive and grow.

 Furthermore, Colombia’s major cities such as Bogotá, Medellín and Cali now have digital PR, health & fitness software and IoT businesses thriving under foreign ownership, some of which have been growing in Colombia for over a decade.

-As the service sector makes up over 60% of Colombia’s national GDP, healthy competition with low barriers to entry make digital B2B services an attractive proposition for foreign investment.
+As the service sector makes up over 62.1% of Colombia’s national GDP, healthy competition with low barriers to entry make digital B2B services an attractive proposition for foreign investment.

-2. Hospitality
+2. Hospitality - Real Estate Services

 Sticking with services, the retail side of Colombia’s economy is more established and arguably even easier to begin.